pymc-devs/pytensor/doc/library/sparse/index.rst

 In the tutorial section, you can find a :ref:`sparse tutorial
 <tutsparse>`.

-The sparse submodule is not loaded when we import Pytensor.
+The sparse submodule is not loaded when we import PyTensor.
 You must import ``pytensor.sparse`` to enable it.

 The sparse module provides the same functionality as the tensor